orbt/ResourceMirror/README.md

 License
 -------

 This library is licensed under the MIT License.
-Full license terms are available in the included LICENSE file.
+See the LICENSE file for detailed license information.